 Great question!
-The answer is, it’s highly possible to start your career as a UI/UX designer as long as you have the willingness.
+The answer is it’s highly possible to start your career as a UI/UX designer as long as you have the willingness.
 Another thing to keep in mind is you could begin by having basic skills like graphic design, analytical skills, and problem-solving skills.

-If you have graphic design skills, then you could opt to apply as a UI designer.
+If you have graphic design skills, you could opt to apply as a UI designer.
 As your skill enhances and you adapt to the circumstances, you could start expanding your ability by trying UX designing.

-Practicing your skills and expanding your theoretical knowledge by reading sources have a better chance for you to land your job as a UI/UX designer.
+Practising your skills and expanding your theoretical knowledge by reading sources have a better chance for you to land your job as a UI/UX designer.
 Combining these two will make you stand out and guide you through your UI/UX field that mainly focuses on users and delivering their needs.

 Job Market For UI/UX Designers